 Listing

-The list below details the notable information captured by the Gradle Enterprise sbt plugin and transmitted in a build scan.
+The list below details the notable information captured by the Develocity sbt plugin and transmitted in a Build Scan.

 -